getify/Functional-Light-JS/manuscript/ch5.md

 nums;       // [4,2,7,3,8]
 ```

+I> ## Note
+I>
-**Note:** Another technique for this kind of task could be to use an immutable data structure, which we cover in the next chapter.
+I> Another technique for this kind of task could be to use an immutable data structure, which we cover in the next chapter.

 But what can you do if you have an impure function where the refactoring is not as easy?